 The Early Education Center seeks to provide children and their families with a welcoming and loving environment that stimulates learning and helps young children to develop a love of school.
 Our classrooms, both inside and out, are set up to enhance our multi sensory approach to learning.

-Our indoor classrooms are each equipped with science centers, reading nooks, dramatic play areas, art stations and sensory tables.
+Our indoor classrooms are each equipped with reading nooks, dramatic play areas, art stations and sensory tables.
 The 3k classrooms each have interactive whiteboards, Promethean boards, which are used to digitally connect the classroom and provide the students with additional hands on learning opportunities.
+We are piloting a Promethean Board in one 2k classroom this fall and eager to see our two year old students explore this new resource for their grade level.

 Designed by an award winning outdoor classroom specialist and implemented by a horticulturist who has worked at zoos across the country our outdoor classroom is one of the highlights of our school.
 When dreaming up our space we chose to include some of our favorite Gulf Coast landmarks.
-The Outdoor Classroom has a Mobile Bay area complete with a fishing boat and fossil dig sand area.
-Our water table represents Five Rivers and our Delta area is the home of a nest of box turtles who will soon become the newest youngsters at the EEC.
+The Outdoor Classroom has two incredible additions this year, Mobile Bay, a shallow stream for children to explore constructed by an incredibly talented and hard working EEC parent, Jonah Dismukes.
+Our Mobile Bay area is completed by a fishing boat and fossil dig sand area.
+We have also been fortunate to be given a tricycle track we’ve named I-65!
+This new gross motor wonderland weaves through our wonderful wooded area and was generously donated by Kelly and Josh McElhenny of McElhenny Construction.
+Our water table represents Five Rivers and our Delta area is the home of a nine box turtles who love to be fed by their favorite EEC students.
 Springhill is represented by a tall grassy mound with embedded slides and the Avenue of the Oaks will be represented by a “hiking” trail through the woods.
 A trip to Mobile isn’t complete without traveling through one of our tunnels so we were sure to include a tunnel, too.
-The Outdoor Classroom gives children the opportunity be immersed in stimulating learning experiences and to engage with delight in God’s creation.
+The Outdoor Classroom gives children the opportunity to be immersed in stimulating learning experiences and to engage with delight in God’s creation.

 Staff and Faculty

-The Faculty of the EEC includes a director, teachers, co-teachers and specialists.
-Our director holds a master’s degree and all of our teachers hold a bachelor’s degree in education, many have special training in early childhood education or special education.
-Our co-teachers both have bachelor’s degrees in child development.
+The Faculty of the EEC includes a director, teachers, assistants and specialists.
+Our director holds a master’s degree and all of our teachers hold degrees in education or are in pursuit of Master’s in Early Childhood Education.
+Many of our teachers have additional special training in early childhood education or special education.
+Our assistants have bachelor’s degrees and have significant experience in child development.
 Throughout the week specialists in various fields such as music, drama, occupational therapy, speech therapy and religious education engage in our programs in order to enrich the experiences of our children.

 In hiring all faculty and staff members we look for people with an understanding of child development, an interest in the uniqueness of each child and an ability to provide a warm and caring environment while these precious little individuals grow and flourish.